chipxsd/stream-based-sync/stream-based-sync.md

 ![fig.20 - Outbound Reconciliation](./images/fig-20-outbound-reconciliation.png "fig. 20 - Outbound Reconciliation")

-{ fig.20 - a list of todo items on the left with an arrow pointing to small sheets of papers with a delta symbols on them }
+{ fig.20 - a list of todo items on the left with an arrow pointing to events on the center and another arrow pointing at the stream on the right}

 The best place to put the `Event` creation logic is where we take user actions, in the heart of our application's logic -- that's in the to-do `List` class.
 We can afford this in our case, because the `Event` model can hold the exact information to describe user actions `List` logic provides.
-If you take a close look at the `List` methods and the `Event` model, you'll find some similarities. `Event.Type` defines the method calls, and other properties define the arguments we pass into the methods.
+If you take a close look at the `List` instance methods and the `Event` model, you'll find some similarities. `Event.type` defines the method calls, and thre rest of `Event's` properties define the arguments we pass into the methods.

 ```swift
 public class List: NSObject {